yakazimir/tagger/README.md

 A small tagger and classification library for instructional purposes

-this is my little change
+this is from a different computer

 Quick Start
 -----------------